DaveTrev/Rock-Paper-Scissors-v2/README.md

 ![Modal Popup](images/readme-images/modal-popup.png)

 #####  Win, lose, draw messages
-To give more user feedback, text to show how the game is progressing and a alert box shows when the win/lose score of five is reached.
+How the game is progressing and a alert box shows when the win/lose score of five is reached.
 ![ x beats y you win](images/readme-images/youwin.png)
 ![ x loses y you lose](images/readme-images/losingtocpu.png)
 ![Its a Tie](images/readme-images/itsatie.png)